 There are no major crevasses or objective dangers on the main route, but weather is very temperamental and visibility can drop very rapidly.
 Sudden storms and extremely cold weather are common.
 It is easy to become disorientated and wander off route, and there are many stories of frostbite and hypothermia injuries on the mountain every year

 The ascent of the West Peak (Standard Route, South Face) follows the broad slope as far as the small rock islands known as Pastukhov Rocks.
-Continue straight up for 400 metres towards the East Peak, gradually bear left and traverse until reaching a huge basin below the West Peak.
+We continue straight up for 400 metres towards the East Peak, gradually bear left and traverse until reaching a huge basin below the West Peak.
 This leads to the saddle or col and is a good place to rest and eat (5-6 hours from Priut-11).
-Head west and to the left side of the saddle, ascending the steeper snow slope on a rising traverse to the rocks of the shoulder of the West Peak and a short distance up to the plateau.
-Cross the broad plateau and easy ground to gain the summit.
+We then head west and to the left side of the saddle, ascending the steeper snow slope on a rising traverse to the rocks of the shoulder of the West Peak and a short distance up to the plateau.
+After we cross the broad plateau over easy ground we have a short ascent to gain the small summit pinnacle.

 Azau Valley: 2350m

 It is certainly beneficial to have experience of moving on snow and ice for this trip to Mt Elbrus but we provide on-site training in basic alpine skills such as moving on crampons before the summit day.
 This trip tends to attract a wide range of abilities, from people with Seven Summits aspirations who have climbed Kilimanjaro, to experienced hill walkers.
 This does mean that we have to be sure that everybody has the necessary skills for safety on the hill.
 Predominantly these skills are to do with personal movement, understanding of layering and personal climate, handling a slip, being familiar with all the equipment and working in a team.